FxMorin/GitMergePipeline/README.md

 ## Extending with Custom Rules

 You can extend GitMergePipeline with custom rules by implementing the `Rule` interface and using a Java ServiceLoader mechanism for the `RuleClassSupplier` interface.

+## Extending with Custom Filters

+You can extend GitMergePipeline with custom filters by implementing the `Filter` interface and using a Java ServiceLoader mechanism for the `FilterClassSupplier` interface.

+You can also add extra MimeType's to the `MimeTypeFilter` by adding `FileTypeDetector`'s with the Java's built-in ServiceLoader.

 ## License